Elkfox/shopify-theme-framework/docs/_documentation/concrete-sections.md

 category: "javascript modules"
 ---

 With the introduction of Sections came some new challenges.
 It is important that the merchant has a seamless experience when modifying the theme throughout the theme customiser.
-Shopify has supplied us with some hava script events that are fired when the merchant interacts with the customiser.
+Shopify has supplied us with some JavaScript events that are fired when the merchant interacts with the customiser.
 You can read more about this [here](https://help.shopify.com/themes/development/theme-editor/sections#understand-the-interaction-between-theme-javascript-and-the-theme-editor).

 These events are at the time of writing this:
   - `shopify:section:load`